ample/gatsby-remark-ample/README.md

 Like the other features here, it ties into our other processes and is extremely opinionated.
 There are a lot of inner workings to make SEO work right out of the gate, and this adds to that process.

-When this plugin finds the appropriate field, it creates a child node for the node we're creating.
+When this plugin finds the appropriate field, it creates a node of type `SeoMeta` as a child of our structured node.
 We do that so that we can use a single shared fragment through the project for querying SEO values.

 Consider our example file with an `seo` field: